-As Purdue battles Indiana on Nov.
-27, each side will seek to claim the Old Oaken Bucket — one of the oldest football trophies in the nation.
+Each year Purdue battles Indiana University in November.
+During this rivalry game, each side seeks to claim the iconic Old Oaken Bucket — one of the oldest football trophies in the nation.

 In 1925, Chicago alumni groups of both Purdue and Indiana decided that there should be a traditional trophy for the winner of the annual game.